 Take time to enjoy your garden and smell the flowers - as I sat down at my computer to write this page I was sidetracked by my 5 month old puppy wanting to go out, so I went into the garden with her and the older dog and a mug of tea.

 I ended up sitting for about an hour on a rustic chair I've made from old oak fence-posts in the sun under the plum tree that is starting to come out in blossom.
 There was constant bird song, Brimstone and Red Admiral butterflies and honey bees that the sun had woken up were flying about.
 The dogs were playing and little one would run up my outstretched legs every now and then for reassurance and a big fuss.
 There were daffodils, Forsythia, primroses and the scent of hyacinths, the whole garden was in puppy-mode in fact.
 Make sure you take the time to enjoy your garden.

-If you've any rotted garden compost that's ready to use, this is a good time to dump it around the more mature garden plants and trees as a thick mulch.
-I use up to about half a barrow-load around young trees and large shrubs.
+If you've any rotted garden compost that's ready to use, this is a good time to place it around the more mature garden plants and trees as a thick mulch.
+I use up to about half a barrow-load each around young trees and large shrubs.
 It looks a bit odd at first with brown mounds at the bottom of the trunk, but it soon gets mixed in by the worms and continues to rot and improve the soil.
-The effect is far from immediate, but within a year or two, it's quite noticeable, the improvement in soil texture and the slow-release fertiliser effect it has will boost anything you place it around.
-Just be careful not to bury small plants with it, or put it where you plan to plant bedding plants over the next couple of months or so - it will help them too, it's just that garden compost tends to be rather too coarsely textured for small plants to cope with.
+The effect is not immediate, but within a year or two, it's quite noticeable, the improvement in soil texture and the slow-release fertiliser effect it has will boost anything you place it around.
+Just be careful not to bury small plants with it, or put it where you plan to plant bedding plants over the next couple of months or so - it will help them too, it's just that garden compost tends to be rather too coarsely textured for small plants to cope with easily.

 Copyright 2000 - present.
 All Rights Reserved.